tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     set( x+halfwidth,y, color(h, s, b) )
 {% endhighlight %}

-Adjusting the hue is akin to taking each pixel's value and rotating the triangle to produce a new rotation value between 0 and 360 degrees.
-This is the same as shifting a hue slider in GIMP or Photoshop.
+Adjusting the hue involves taking a pixel's hue value and rotating the GIMP mixer triangle to produce a new rotation value between 0 and 360 degrees.
+This is akin to shifting a hue slider in GIMP or Photoshop.

 <figure>
   <img src="{{ site.url }}/img/pitl06/colour-channels-gimp-hs.png" class="fullwidth" />
   <figcaption>Adjusting the Hue slider.</figcaption>
 </figure>

 But simply adding degrees of rotation to the `h` variable is problematic.
 For example, what if the `h` is `40` and we subtracted `50`.
 The result is 40 - 50 = -10 degrees, which lands outside of the permitted range.
 Instead, rotating past 0 or 360 should reset the degrees to zero, then subtract/add the remaining difference.
 This way 40 - 50 = 350 degrees.
 This is an example of *clock arithmetic*.
 The 'wrap-around' concept is nothing new to you.
 If it is currently three AM, and somebody asks what time was it four hours ago, you wouldn't say "minus one AM"?
-Moreover, clock arithmetic is an application of *modular arithmetic* -- the favourite pastime of our good friend the modulo operator!
-Add a new `set()` line that subtracts `50` from the hue, and performs a `%360` on the result.
+Clock arithmetic is an application of *modular arithmetic* -- the favourite pastime of our good friend the modulo operator!
+Add a new `set()` line that subtracts `50` from the hue and performs a `%360` on the result.

 {% highlight py %}
     #set( x+halfwidth,y, color(h, s, b) )